zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 She enjoys all kinds of “comedy” (comedy).
 “Comedy”  is a category of movies or television shows or theatrical plays or anything, r eally, that makes you laugh.
 The category of comedy includes anything that is suppos ed to be funny.
 Kyle says, “You mean you like screwball and slapstick humor?”
 “Screwball” (screwball) is a somewhat old-fashioned term nowadays to refer to co medies that are silly.
 We might use also the adjective “goofy” (goofy) – the sorts of things that a child might laugh at.
 A lot of comedies by one of the great com edians of the twentieth century, Jerry Lewis, were screwball comedies – sil ly comedies.

 “Slapstick (slapstick) humor” is humor that involve s physical actions.
 Someone walking down the street and suddenly falling – that  is slapstick humor.
-When you laugh at someone’s actions rather than what they ar e saying, especially if those actions involve falling down or doing something str ange with their body, that would be slapstick humor.
+When you laugh at someone’s actions rather than what they are saying, especially if those actions involve falling down or doing something str ange with their body, that would be slapstick humor.
 Paulina says, “Yes” – she likes this kind of humor – “so?”

 We use that word “so” as a question when we are say ing to the other person that you don’t think there’s anything wrong with that.
 F or example, you say to your wife, “This is the third time this week that we hav e had dinner at McDonald’s.”
 The idea behind this statement is that you’re not h appy about that, or you think that this is strange.
 Your wife, however, may say, “So?”
 When she says that, she’s saying that there is no problem with that – t hat there should be no complaint related to that fact.
 You could also say,  “So what?” meaning “Why is that important?”
 Paulina says, “Yes, so?”